-- Body mechanics or the way you move
+- The way that you move (body mechanics)

-- An infection near the area where the shot will be given.
+- Have an infection near the area where the shot will be given.

-- You should not feel more pain after getting a trigger point shot.
+- Your pain should get better after getting a trigger point shot.

-- Your doctor may refer you to an occupational or physical therapist.
-The therapist will show you how to do exercises that can reduce strain.
-He or she may also suggest that you use an assistive device to help limit stress in the problem area and make it easier to perform a task.
-Assistive devices can include a:
+- Your doctor may recommend that you see an occupational or physical therapist.
+The therapist will show you how to do exercises that can reduce muscle strain.

-- You should rest the area for a day or 2 after the shot.
+- You should rest the area for 1 to 2 days after the shot.
 Avoid activities that may cause strain, such as:

 - Standing for long periods of time